Toyunda/toyunda/README.txt

 3 - GuiliGuili

-	GuiliGuili is a smal Gui for the project, the goal is to provide a simple and easy to use interface for users
+	GuiliGuili is a small Gui for the project, the goal is to provide a simple and easy to use interface for users